WilliamBaltus/ECE550/PC5/README.md

 ## All other files
 All of the other files in this were given to us.
 This includes skeleton, alu, and dffe.

+The primary changes from pc4 to pc5 was adding the opcodes for the new commands.
+After those were added we added ternary operators to handle the PC incremented (which also was an additional ALU to handle jumping by N + 1).
+We also added ternary operators for the r31 given jump can change this too.
+Overflow was kept as priority still.
+Added assembly.